tammasloughran/esm-ssp585/README.md

 The default configuration is a 1 year per model run.
 To run the model for, say, 25 years:

     payu run -n 25

+With default settings, 1 model year cost is ~ 1100 SU, with a walltime of 1 hour 20 minutes

 **Note:**
 We have noticed that some modules interfere with the git commands, for example `matlab/R2018a`.